ietf-wg-asdf/SDF/sdf.md

 ## Terminology and Conventions

 Thing:
-: A physical item that is also available over a network.
+: A physical item that is also available for interaction over a network.

 sdfThing:
 : A grouping of sdfObjects (Objects) and/or sdfThings.